Marusyk/grok.net/README.md

 ## using file

-Create a file and write the pattern you need as the pattern name, space, then the regexp for that pattern.
+Create a file and write the pattern you need as the pattern name, space, and then the regexp for that pattern.

 For example, Patterns\grok-custom-patterns: